adhiluphanna/deliciousrecipeh/content/post/600-simple-way-to-prepare-perfect-breadcutlet.md

 ##### Instructions to make BreadCutlet:

 1. All ingredients.
-1. Heat a pan add oil,add chopped onion&amp;greenchilli.stir 1 mints.
+1. Heat a pan add oil,add chopped onion&greenchilli.stir 1 mints.
-1. Transfer a bowl add paneer,hungcurd,corrienderleaves&amp;all spices mix well.
+1. Transfer a bowl add paneer,hungcurd,corrienderleaves&all spices mix well.
-1. Add chopped carrot&amp;black chana stir 2 mints.
+1. Add chopped carrot&black chana stir 2 mints.
-1. Take a bread piace brush little water &amp;stuff the stufging masala cover it &amp;Shape it.The deepfry the cutlet.
+1. Take a bread piace brush little water &stuff the stufging masala cover it &Shape it.The deepfry the cutlet.
-1. Bread cutlet is ready to serve.Serve with greenchutney&amp;redchutney.
+1. Bread cutlet is ready to serve.Serve with greenchutney&redchutney.